wendywangwwt/WebScrapper-for-Academic-Databases/README.md

   - ProQuest
     - approach to get the page: merge needed arguments into a href link (get feedback from API, max number of article per page is set to be 10000)
     - search field: abstract
-    - document type: having at least one of the keywords (journal, article, feature)
+    - document type: having at least one of the keywords (journal, article, feature, periodical, literature)
     - subdatabases searched: politicalscience, publichealth, psychology, sociology, socscijournals, marketresearch, medline
     - no bug till now, haven't come across with paper without abstract listed yet
     - all earchable subdatabases at Columbia University: